 Tina is the recipient of the prestigious ‘2017 China Philanthropic Person of the Year’ award.

 Over the past 20 years Stephen has been involved in all aspects of the lifecycle of property development and investment.
 Stephen took on the role of Director of BCHF in 2016 and along with the Founder Tina Tian has built a committed and passionate team around them.

-Under his guidance the foundation has taken on several key partnerships, notably a 3-year program with Lifeline to develop a culturally responsive mandarin speaking service for crisis support, significant contribution the 2018 biennale, Support for the UNSW A&D Annual, support for the Big Anxiety Festival, as well as Foundation programs that support emerging artists and sponsored wellness seminars delivered by industry leaders to corporate partners.
+Under his guidance the foundation has taken on several key partnerships, notably a 3-year program with Lifeline to develop a culturally responsive mandarin speaking service for crisis support, significant contribution to the 2018 Biennale of Sydney, support for the UNSW A&D Annual, The Big Anxiety Festival, as well as Foundation programs that support emerging artists and sponsored mental health seminars delivered by industry leaders to corporate and community partners.

 Widely acknowledged as an enthusiastic contributor to inclusive practice in the creative industries, Anke holds a Master’s degree in Arts Management from University of Technology, Sydney.
 Her career spans more than 25 years across projects in Australia & Europe in a variety of sectors including not-for-profit, the Arts and philanthropy.

 Anke describes herself as a curious learner, with expertise in strategic development and a strong interest in collaborative impact.
 As a Board Director of Pacific Opera and Public Speaker for the National Breast Cancer Foundation’s Speakers’ Bureau, she is passionate about social innovation, life-long education and women’s issues.

 Anke’s ability to connect deeply on a human level, to energise environments and to build high performing teams with a real attention to values and individual needs, give her the skills needed to breathe life into Bridging Hope’s vision with strength and compassion.